 - Westview (Powell River) to Little River (Comox)

-- Prince Rupert to Port Hardy Bella Coola to Port Hardy
+- Prince Rupert to Port Hardy and Bella Coola to Port Hardy

 From Washington State, you can travel to Vancouver Island via several routes.
 Follow the links for schedules and information.

 Or, once you’re north of Nanaimo you can also follow Highway 19 and take Exit 117 onto the Comox Valley Parkway.
 Take the first right onto Minto Road, then turn right onto Small Road to find the Vancouver Island Visitor Centre.
-Our trained staff at the Visitor’s Desk can book your accommodation in many Comox Valley hotels, motels, and hostels and help with directions to Comox Valley campgrounds and RV Parks in Courtenay, Comox, or Cumberland.
+Our trained staff at the Visitor’s Desk can book your accommodation in many Comox Valley hotels, motels, and hostels and help with directions to Comox Valley campgrounds and RV Parks.
 You can also learn more about tours and attractions in the Comox Valley, and the special vacation packages available at local resorts and spas.

 Those travelling to the Comox Valley by boat will find a full range of facilities including moorage, showers, restaurants and shops adjacent to the Comox Marina.
 Contact the Comox Valley Harbour Authority at 250-339-6041 for more information.

 Throughout the Comox Valley and surrounding areas, local bus and 24 hour taxi services are provided.
 Airport shuttle, limousine services and other private bus and transportation service options are also available.
 The Vancouver Island Connector connects all parts of Vancouver Island with the Mainland.